 What is an IVR?

 IVR stands for Interactive Voice Response for telephony applications.
-It allows you to present audio prompts to callers, and gather their input via touchtone (DTMF – Dual Tone Multi Frequency), or by responding with their voice.
+It allows you to present audio prompts to callers and gather their input via touchtone (DTMF – Dual Tone Multi Frequency) or by their voice response.

 You can gather input from callers in three different ways: